3D display: Polarization systems

-To present a stereoscopic picture, two images are projected superimposed onto the same screen through different polarizing filters.
+To present a stereoscopic motion pictures, two images are projected superimposed onto the same screen through different polarizing filters.
 The viewer wears eyeglasses which also contain a pair of polarizing filters oriented differently (clockwise/counterclockwise with circular polarization or at 90 degree angles, usually 45 and 135 degrees, with linear polarization).
 As each filter passes only that light which is similarly polarized and blocks the light polarized differently, each eye sees a different image.
 This is used to produce a three-dimensional effect by projecting the same scene into both eyes, but depicted from slightly different perspectives.
 Additionally, since both lenses have the same color, people with one dominant eye, where one eye is used more, are able to see the colors properly, previously negated by the separation of the two colors.

 Circular polarization has an advantage over linear polarization, in that the viewer does not need to have their head upright and aligned with the screen for the polarization to work properly.
 With linear polarization, turning the glasses sideways causes the filters to go out of alignment with the screen filters causing the image to fade and for each eye to see the opposite frame more easily.
 For circular polarization, the polarizing effect works regardless of how the viewer's head is aligned with the screen such as tilted sideways, or even upside down.
 The left eye will still only see the image intended for it, and vice versa, without fading or crosstalk.

 Polarized light reflected from an ordinary motion picture screen typically loses most of its polarization.
 So an expensive silver screen or aluminized screen with negligible polarization loss has to be used.
 All types of polarization will result in a darkening of the displayed image and poorer contrast compared to non-3D images.
 Light from lamps is normally emitted as a random collection of polarizations, while a polarization filter only passes a fraction of the light.
 As a result, the screen image is darker.
 This darkening can be compensated by increasing the brightness of the projector light source.
 If the initial polarization filter is inserted between the lamp and the image generation element, the light intensity striking the image element is not any higher than normal without the polarizing filter, and overall image contrast transmitted to the screen is not affected.